-The creators of the first ski tow rope in the United States stole the idea from someone else.
+The creators of the first ski rope tow in the United States stole the idea from another person.
 A year later, that person got his revenge.
 In the process, Vermont’s ski industry was born.

 The New Yorkers were staying at the White Cupboard Inn two miles north of Woodstock, Vt.
 Over lunch they complained to the owners, Elizabeth and Robert Royce, about paying $40 each for the privilege of climbing up a mountain in order to ski down it.

 “You ought to be able to think of something to get us up these hills,” said one of the New Yorkers, a stockbroker named Thomas Gammack.
 “Each of us is spending $40 apiece to enjoy a weekend in Vermont, yet the most we can do in a day is to climb a hill half-a-dozen times.
 We want to get in all the skiing we can on these weekends.
 We want to be carried uphill.”

 Wallace “Bunny” Bertram, the Dartmouth ski team’s first coach, had been telling the New Yorkers about a tow rope he’d seen in Canada.
 He was in the room when they complained about climbing up the hill.
 Bertram asked the Royces if they had a Montgomery Ward or Sears catalog, explaining he wanted to figure out how much it would cost to build a rope tow.